 If your kids ever wondered what it’s like to be a hamster in a plastic ball, then zorbing is something they need to try!
 Kids can take turns rolling down the track completely out of control!
 If this is something they want to do, wear a swimsuit and bring a towel because they are sure to get wet!
 Be sure to book your tickets in advance.

 Where to Eat in Pigeon Forge with Kids

-Some of the resort amenities include a spa (which I really wanted to try, but couldn’t find the time), a lazy river, indoor pool, awesome playground, and a giant kids bounce pillow.
+Some of the resort amenities include a spa (which I really wanted to try, but couldn’t find the time), a lazy river, an indoor pool, an awesome playground, and a giant kids’ bounce pillow.
 We promise your kids will never be bored on this property.

 Pigeon Forge combines the scenic beauty of the Great Smoky Mountains with an endless number of fun and unique family-friendly attractions.
 We can’t wait to return next year with the rest of our family.

 Book Your Flights – You can find discounted fares using sites like Momondo or Skyscanner.
 If you want to keep an eye on discount fares, we suggest signing up for Going, a daily newsletter with flight sales around the world.